IE 11 is not supported. For an optimal experience visit our site on another browser.

 Below, we rounded up over 50 student discount programs you can take advantage of this year.
 We also consulted shopping experts about how and where to find these offerings while you shop.

-Best student discounts of 2023
+Best student discounts this year

 To recommend the best student discounts, we consulted sites like UNiDAYS, Student Beans, SheerID and ID.me, which aggregate student discount offerings from brands and retailers across shopping categories.
 Some also act as a third-party verification service to confirm your student status.
 We rounded up a handful of student discounts below from brands and retailers we’ve previously covered, in addition to a few others we think you should know about.